-If a user hasn’t opened your email for six months, it’s legit you try to wake them up with a re-engagement email.
-In case this email hasn’t brought any positive results, it’s time to kiss the non-responsive users goodbye.
+If a user hasn’t opened your email for six months, it’s time to try waking them up with a re-engagement email.
+In case this email hasn’t brought any positive results, it’s time to kiss non-responsive users goodbye.

 Unengaged subscribers can sometimes be tempted into activity by a discount, free gift, or a special perk.
-See how Crate&Barrell are trying to awaken sleepy subscribers.
-The company writes “We miss you,” demonstrating that it cares if the users remain engaged; besides, it offers a 20% off for the next purchase.
+See how Crate&Barrell tried to awaken sleepy subscribers.
+The company writes “We miss you,” demonstrating that it cares about user engagement; besides, it offers a 20% off for the next purchase.

 Get rid of role accounts and domains with typos

-Role accounts are addresses which aren’t used for personal communication and are associated with an office or a company.
-In this case, more than one person is going to receive an email, so the probability of spam complaints escalates: fist of all, such accounts change the ownership frequently; secondly, not everyone agreed to hear from a sender; thirdly, blacklist operators use them to lure and catch spammers.
+Role accounts are addresses that aren’t used for personal communication and are associated with an office or a company.
+In this case, more than one person is going to receive an email, so the probability of spam complaints escalates: fist of all, these accounts change ownership frequently; secondly, not everyone agreed to hear from a sender; thirdly, blacklist operators use them to lure and catch spammers.